 Option Value Explanation AUTO FLIP ON/OFF When this option is on, the movements of a subject moving underneath the camera can be followed by moving the joystick vertically only.
-This is possible because after reaching vertical position, the camera will automatical y pan by 180 degrees to be repositioned and resume the tilt stroke.
-PROPORTIONAL PAN ON/OFF If this mode is active, the pan and tilt speed applied by the keypad is proportion to the set zoom so that the movement speed decreases when the zoom increases.
-PARK TIME 15 S ~ 12 H With this function, the camera will resume the function defined in " PARK TIME ACTION " by specifying a value (in 1s, 1m, 1h steps) following a stop or interruption of the performed function and after the programmed time.
+This is possible because after reaching vertical position, the camera will automatically pan by 180 degrees to be repositioned and resume the tilt stroke.
+PROPORTIONAL PAN ON/OFF If this mode is active, the pan and tilt speed applied by the keypad is proportional to the set zoom so that the movement speed decreases when the zoom increases.
+PARK TIME 15 S ~ 12 H With this function, the camera will resume the function defined in "PARK ACTION" by specifying a value (in 1s, 1m, 1h steps) following a stop or interruption of the performed function after the programmed time.
 NONE No action is performed at the end of the park time.
 AUTO SCAN The camera performs an auto scan at the end of the park time: the camera performs a 360 horizontal scan operation.
 RANDOM SCAN The camera performs a random scan at the end of the park time: the camera performs a random 360 degree scan pausing for approximately 2" every 142°.
 FRAME SCAN The camera performs a frame scan at the end of the park time: the horizontal scan is performed in the SET SCAN limits.
-PARK TIME ACTION PRESET 1/PRESET 8 The camera goes to preset 1 or preset 8 at the end of the park time.
-PATTERN 1 ~ 4 The camera performs one of the 4 patterns at the end of the park time (command sequence continuously performed).
+PRESET 1/PRESET 8 The camera goes to preset 1 or preset 8 at the end of the park time.
+PARK ACTION PATTERN 1 ~ 4 The camera performs one of the 4 patterns at the end of the park time (command sequence continuously performed).
 CRUISE The camera performs a cruise (preset sequence) at the end of the park time: the camera runs a cycle of up to 30 preset positions.
 REPEAT LAST The camera simply resumes the operation it was performing before being interrupted at the end of the park time.
-TRACKING The camera performs a tracking operation at the end of the park time.
+HOME N TRA The camera goes to preset 1 and starts tracking at the end of the park time.
+CRUISE TRA The camera performs a cruise with tracking on at the end of park time.
 SCAN SPEED <deg s=""></deg> 1 ~ 32 DEG./S This will specify the rotation speed for automatic horizontal scans.
 SET SCAN This submenu set the limits for horizontal pan movements of the camera.
 The limits are long applicable in FRAME SCAN mode (see below).

-MANUAL LIMIT ON/OFF If the option is ON, horizontal automatically scanning is performed within the right and left scanning limits open.
-To set the left and right scanning limit, position the camera at the required pan angle and press OPEN to set.
-The two angles must be at least 10 degrees apart.
+If this option is ON, horizontal automatically scanning is performed within the right and left scanning limits open.
+MANUAL LIMIT ON/OFF To set the left and right scanning limit, position the camera at the required pan angle and press OPEN to set.
 A preset position may be called up outside these scanning limits.
 SET AZIMUTH ZERO This sets the pan zero position (see below).
-CLEAR AZIMUTH ZERO This is used to delete the zero settings (see below).